 No, none.
 There are no submission or review costs either.

 • Where is NEJLT indexed?

 Google Scholar indexes the journal and its articles.
 All articles receive a global DOI.
 NEJLT is currently indexed in the ACL Anthology.
 NEJLT is also indexed in ResearchGate, DIVA, UFM, and NSD.
 We are specifically targetting applications to Scopus and Elsevier/SJR, as soon as the requirements are fulfilled.
-Applications are in preparation to Web of Science/Clarivate JCR, to Elsevier/SJR, and to DBLP, are in preparation, and the majority of criteria are already fulfilled for all these.
+Applications are in preparation to Web of Science/Clarivate JCR, DBLP, and DOAJ.
+The majority of criteria are already fulfilled for all of these.

 NEJLT is a global journal with no specific regional focus.
 It’s maintained by the Northern European Association for Language Technology It is hosted by a publisher who donate their technical effort and expertise to keeping the journal running, so we can focus on the research.
 This publisher, Linköping e-Press, is based in Sweden which lies in north Europe, and the region was incorporated in the name when the journal was started.
 Thus, for historical reasons, the journal name is prefixed with Northern Europe, even though we have a global focus.

 NEJLT was founded in 2008 around the time that the Northern European Association for Language Technology was chartered, and run for some years as a journal with the same focus as the NODALIDA conference, with many editors-in-chief over that time.

 With the growth of the field of language technology, this scope has since been broadened, making NEJLT an indexed journal, run by an established organisation, that is edited by globally-recognised researchers in natural language processing, computational linguistics, and language technology.